j12367385/json-formatter/README.md

-Redmi # JSON Formatter - the original
+Redmi Redmi # JSON Formatter - the original

 Chrome extension that auto-formats JSON when you view it in a browser tab.